RMMR-Group/rmmr_group_docs/docs/exvivo_hemi.md

 See where the green box moves (big green box should be outside).
 This will prevent automatic re-shimming again.

-Increase the number of slices per slab to include all the tissue inside the yellow box.
-Periodically ‘Window’ the localizer images to see the tissue boundaries.
+Adjust the position and increase the number of slices per slab to include all the tissue inside the yellow box.
+Run the localizer.
+When prompted, select 'Manual' shimming to prevent automatic reshim.
+Periodically ‘Window’ the localizer images to see the tissue boundaries and check for signal dropout across the hemisphere.

-Run `t2space_0.3mm_P1_normalSAR_4avg`  protocol. (~1h 55 min )
+Readjust the sample inside the coil in case of significant signal dropout in the anterior part of the hemisphere.
+No need to recalibrate the coil, but manual shimming steps have to be repeated.

+When satisfied with 't2space_0.6mm_* ' localizer images, open the main `t2space_0.3mm_P1_normalSAR_4avg` scan protocol.
+Again, copy shim parameters from the localizer as discussed above.
+Adjust the position and increase the number of slices per slab to include all the tissue inside the yellow box.
+Run `t2space_0.3mm_P1_normalSAR_4avg`  protocol (~1h 55 min ).
+When prompted, select 'Manual' shimming to prevent automatic reshim.